gama22o/MD5Cracker/README.md

 Source Description:

 This code decrypts a user-input MD5 hash password using a lookup table.
+More details about the overall project can be found in the PDF report file.